Profile of Bushmills

 The distillery was officially inaugurated in 1784 when entrepreneur Hugh Anderson registered the Old Bushmills Distillery whiskey as a going concern.
 Yet production had already taken place here for a long time – in 1608, King James I granted Sir Thomas Phillips – landowner and Governor of Co.
 Antrim – a license to distill.
 By the 19th century, Bushmills had established a powerful reputation, both at home and abroad, for the quality of its whiskey.
-Using pot still distillation and nothing but malted barley, Bushmills was a guarantee of quality.
-Unfortunately, a new malt tax introduced in the 1850s radically increased the price of the malted barley, resulting in some distillers using a mixture of cheaper grains in the mash.
+Using pot still distillation and nothing but malted barley, Bushmills were a guarantee of quality.
+Unfortunately, a new malt tax introduced in the 1850s radically increased the price of malted barley, resulting in some distillers using a mixture of cheaper grains in the mash.
 However, Bushmills stuck to its guns and refused to compromise on quality.
 Another setback occurred in 1885 when a massive blaze destroyed the Old Bushmills Distillery.
 Nevertheless, the famous Bushmills optimism and upbeat spirit prevailed; a new, better-equipped distillery was built in its place.

 Whiskeys produced